simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 Social media and online services have become a part of our daily lives.
 While they offer convenience and connection, they can also pose a threat to personal privacy.
 Consumers should be aware of the **privacy settings** on these platforms and adjust them to protect their personal information.
 This can include limiting access to personal information and enabling **two-factor authentication** where available.
 It is important to regularly review and update these settings as well, as the platforms may change their policies and settings.

-Furthermore, consumers should be cautious of what they share on social media and online services.
+Also, consumers should be cautious of what they share on social media and online services.
 It is easy to **overshare personal information**, such as full name, date of birth, and address, which can be used for **identity theft** and other malicious activities.
 Consumers should think twice before sharing personal information online and consider the potential risks.

 #### Recognizing and Avoiding Phishing Attacks